masterrrp/gke-istio-demo/README.md

 ### Think globally, `act` locally

-By using [act](https://github.com/nektos/act) you can  run the github workflows locally.
+By using [act](https://github.com/nektos/act) you can  run the Github workflows locally.
 I would just stick to `act` as it's less work to get up and running and offers more functionality however you do have a second option, using `terragrunt` directly, you can find the [terragrunt instructions here](TERRAGRUNT.md).
 The main caveat is the `act` workflow method is opinionated has more features such as automated tests.
-After you make it through this README it is defineitly worthwhile diving deeper into the act project.
+After you make it through this README it is definitely worthwhile diving deeper into the act project.

 #### Pre-requisites